bgrant14/ce-lesson-and-asst-007-logic-gates/README.md

    If the code detects an XOR gate, it assumes that it is connected to the XOR/XNOR chip and powers an additional output pin to switch the chip to XNOR mode.
 It then displays the next set of results line-by-line next to the XOR results before running a second analysis and confirming that it is XNOR.

    I used the same code for both sections of this assignment as I misunderstood the instructions.
 However, the code works for both parts.

+   **_The following exhaustive truth tables were generated using a C program.
+I have included my code in the repository._

    _NOR Exhaustive Truth Table_

    | A | B | C | D | E | F | G | H | _Q_ |
    |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|
    | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 1 |